transloadit/node-sdk/README.md

 ## Debugging

-This project uses [debug](https://github.com/visionmedia/debug) so you can run node with the `DEBUG=transloadit` evironment variable to enable more verbose logging.
+This project uses [debug](https://github.com/visionmedia/debug) so you can run node with the `DEBUG=transloadit` evironment variable to enable verbose logging.
 Example:

 ```bash
 DEBUG=transloadit* node examples/template_api.js